-Four interesting bits of Etihad news have popped up in recent days which I have popped together in this post.
+Four interesting bits of Etihad news have popped up in recent days which I have popped together in this article.

 Double A380 service to Heathrow from March

 Etihad has 10 A380’s on order.
 Earlier in the year they announced that the first one, due in December, will fly to Heathrow.

 This week it was announced that a 2nd A380 will be coming to Heathrow from March 1st.
 This means that 2 of the 3 daily flights to Abu Dhabi will be A380s with the other one remaining as a Boeing 777.